-One Day in Cologne: Self-Guided Walking Tour & Top Things To Do
+One Day in Cologne Germany: Top Things To Do on Foot

-This post shows you One Day in Cologne: Self-Guided Walking Tour & Top Things To Do
+This post shows you: One Day in Cologne Germany: Top Things To Do on Foot

 Germany: Self-guided walking itinerary for a day in Cologne.

-Cologne, in Germany, is one of the most exciting cities in Europe.
-Its roots go back to the 1st Century, when the Romans founded it and called it Colonia!
+Cologne, Germany, is one of the most exciting cities in Europe.
+Its roots go back to the 1st Century, when the Romans founded it as Colonia.

-I was impressed by how walkable the city is—most of the must-see sights are just a short stroll from the central station.
+What surprised me most was how walkable the city is.
+Most major attractions are just a short stroll from the central train station, making it perfect for a quick visit.

 1. Start Your One Day in Cologne with a Good Breakfast